Last Updated on January 5, 2022 by Admin

 World-renowned habits expert James Clear has discovered a more straightforward system for transforming your life.
 He knows that lasting change comes from the compound effect of hundreds of small decisions – doing two push-ups a day, waking up five minutes early, or holding a single short phone call.
 He calls them atomic habits.

-One of the best self-help books, these small changes will have a revolutionary effect on your career, your relationships, and your life.
+One of the best self-help books, these small changes will have a revolutionary effect on your career, relationships, and life.

 Cal Newport discusses in his new book, Deep Work: Rules For Focused Success In A Distracted World, how professionals of today have started valuing quantity over quality; and how this has turned young professionals of today into puppets who try to indulge in extensive multitasking, dealing with multiple emails and projects.
 This prevents them from doing ‘deep work,’ focused work free from all other distractions.
 This also means that the professionals of today should sort out their priorities.